adl1995/lilypond-proposal/application.md

 Background
 ------
 Being good with computers from an early age, I took up Computer Science for my bachelors degree.
 Although I did not have any coding experience prior to my enrolement in college, I quickly caught up.
 It opened my eyes to a whole new world, and I started to experience things in a different way.
 Problem solving was the main thing that interested me.
-So, I started to solve / learn various mathematical problems and linked tried to code them.
+So, I started to solve / learn various mathematical problems and tried to code them.

 In my previous semester, I enrolled myself in Digital Image Processing course.
 This is when I saw the beauty of mathematics applied in images.
 How a simple Gaussian function could be used to blur an image simply amazed me.
 During the tenure of this course I implemented filters (Gaussian, Sobel, Prewitt, Laplacian), edge detectors (Canny, Marr Hildreth), morphological operators (Convex hulling, Erosion, Dilation), object detectors (Generalized Hough transform, simple convolution), and seam carvers.
 These were implemented purely in Python, making no use of any library other than ``Numpy`` and ``Matplotlib``.
 This attenuated my interest in mathematics and I started linking it with real life.
 I have showcased these project on my [GitHub profile](https://github.com/adl1995).
 The most interesting algorithm I implemented was [Generalized Hough Tranfrom](https://github.com/adl1995/generalised-hough-transform).
 I was amazed as to how something as simple as an equation of line could lead to detection of objects in images.